Newton-Conover City Schools

-Newton-Conover City Schools is a school district located in Catawba County, North Carolina that serves the cities of Newton and Conover.
+Newton-Conover City Schools is a school district located in Catawba County, North Carolina.
+It includes the majorities of the cities of Newton and Conover, as well as some unincorporated areas.

 As of 2021 the district schools has a total of around 2,888 students on roll, and 188 teachers.

 Schools

 The Newton-Conover school system is made up of seven schools: